arnold-c/reproducible-research/guideline.md

 ### Running a Jupyter notebook

-\**Update this section*\*

-> Now you have the notebook open in your chosen language, it’s time to start doing some data exploration and analysis.
-Here, we’ll cover some basic commands that will get you started, but to fully leverage the power of the notebook, you should read the Jupyter documentation, along with the documentation of your preferred kernel, particularly sections relating to magic commands (which are language-specific).
->
-> When you are writing in a cell (‘Edit’ mode), you can use these commands:

 Now you have the notebook open in your chosen language, it's time to start doing some data exploration and analysis.
 Here, we'll cover some basic commands that will get you started, but to fully leverage the power of the notebook, you should read the [Jupyter documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html#code-cells), along with the documentation of your preferred kernel, particularly sections relating to `magic` commands (which are language-specific).

+When you are writing in a cell (‘Edit’ mode), you can use these commands:

 | **Keyboard shortcut** |                                                                     |
 |:----------------------|:--------------------------------------------------------------------|